 Arab Unity School has been rated Acceptable for the tenth year in a row in the 2018-19 KHDA inspection process.
 An abbreviated inspection report can be found under the Inspection report tab.
-An update to this review will be completed once the full report has been published.

 The story so far...